 South Carolina Legal Services (SCLS) receives funds from the Office of Indigent Defense (OID) via the Filing Fee addition on civil complaints filed in Circuit Court.
 SCLS uses those funds for a number of items in its budget.
 The funds are used in connection with other grants that SCLS obtains from other sources to provide a holistic approach to serving our clients.
+SCLS attempts to leverage the funding it receives from the OID with the other grants so that we can work toward our mission and vision to help low-income citizens obtain free civil legal assistance.

-The OID funds are used by SCLS to assist with a number of the projects that we do regarding the following: the Low Income Tax Clinic Grant (LITC); the Violence of Crimes Act Grant (VOCA); and to assist our client population with legal issues that are critical to their legal needs but may not be allowed by our major funder, Legal Services Corporation (LSC) due to federal regulations on restrictions of those funds.
+The OID funds are used by SCLS to assist with a number of the projects that we do regarding the following: the Low-Income Tax Clinic Grant (LITC); the Violence of Crimes Act Grant (VOCA); and to assist our low-income client population with legal issues that are critical to their legal needs but may not be allowed by our major funder, Legal Services Corporation (LSC) due to federal regulations on restrictions of those funds.
+The OID funds are critical to our operations for our helping our clients.